yahoo/elide-doc/pages/guide/v5/04-analytics.md

 1. Analytic model files are stored in `/models/tables`.
 Multiple models can be grouped together into a single file.
 2. Security rules are stored in `/models/security.hjson`.
-3. Model and security HJSON files support variable substitution with variables defined in `/models/variables.hjson`.
+3. Model and security Hjson files support variable substitution with variables defined in `/models/variables.hjson`.
 4. Data source configurations are stored in `/db/sql`.
 Multiple configurations can be grouped together into a single file.
-5. Data source HJSON files support variable substitution with variables defined in `/db/variables.hjson`.
+5. Data source Hjson files support variable substitution with variables defined in `/db/variables.hjson`.

 CONFIG_ROOT can be any directory in the filesystem or classpath.
 The root configuration location can be set as follows: